Becoming a Contractor

 You will be asked to submit the following documents in conjunction with your application:

 - Resume or CV

 - References (3-5 names and phone numbers)

-– If you have worked for a child welfare agency in the last 10 years one reference must be from a staff member from the county agency.
+- If you currently work for a County child welfare Agency or have worked for a County child welfare Agency in the last 10 years one reference must be from a staff member from the Agency.

-- Copies of 2-3 recent training evaluations (within the past 2 years) OR two letters of reference illustrating your knowledge and skills related to contractor role (ex: trainer, coach, simulation facilitator/actor, curriculum developer, etc.)
+- Copies of 2-3 recent training evaluations (within the past 2 years) or two letters of reference illustrating your knowledge and skills related to contractor role (ex: Trainer, Coach, Sim Facilitator, Actor, Curriculum Developer, etc.)

-- If you are an employee of one of the seven counties served by the Academy for Professional Excellence, you will also need to provide a letter of support from your supervisor or manager indicating he/she approves of you training for CWDS (The letter should indicate your level of skill and practice at your present job and how you positively represent your county’s vision, mission, and goals).
+- If you are currently an employee of one of the seven counties served by the Academy for Professional Excellence you will also need to provide a letter of support from your supervisor or manager, indicating he/she approves of you training for CWDS.
+(The letter should indicate your level of skill and practice at your present job and how you positively represent your county’s vision, mission, and goals).

 Once your application has been received and reviewed, these additional items will be covered:

-- Completion of the classification process through SDSURF
+- Completion of the hiring process via IES or Vendor Classification

-- Facilitation of an in-person 20-minute presentation to CWDS staff as a part of the application process (if applicable)
+- Scheduling and observation of an in person/virtual 20-minute Presentation to CWDS staff as a part of the application process (If Applicable)

 - Orientation to CWDS program with Training Development Team staff

-* All application documents, orientation, and on-boarding requirements must be completed prior to a contractor completing any service deliveries through CWDS.
+*All application documents, orientation, and on-boarding requirements must be completed prior to the applicant completing any service deliveries through CWDS.

 Please review the online Contractor Handbook for Additional Information